Andy Roddick: 2012: Retirement

-Roddick began his 2012 season at the 2012 Australian Open.
-In the first round, he beat Robin Haase in straight sets.
-In the second round, he was forced to retire against Australian Lleyton Hewitt while trailing, due to a hamstring injury.
-Following the injury, Roddick entered the SAP Open in San Jose, California.
-He beat Denis Kudla in the round of 16, but lost in the quarterfinals to Denis Istomin.
-Roddick traveled to Memphis to defend his title at the Regions Morgan Keegan Championships.
-His title defense was short-lived though, as he dropped his first-round match to Xavier Malisse.
-After the disappointment in Memphis, Roddick entered the Delray Beach International Tennis Championships, where he defeated Philipp Petzschner and Istomin in the first and second rounds, respectively, before falling to Kevin Anderson.
+At the Australian Open, Roddick beat Robin Haase in straight sets, but he retired against Lleyton Hewitt while trailing, due to a hamstring injury.
+At San Jose he beat Denis Kudla in the round of 16, but lost in the quarterfinals to Denis Istomin.
+At Regions Morgan Keegan Championships in Memphis, his title defense was short-lived, as he lost his first-round match to Xavier Malisse.
+At Delray Beach International Tennis Championships, he defeated Philipp Petzschner and Istomin in the first and second rounds, respectively, before falling to Kevin Anderson.

-In March, Roddick entered the first Masters 1000 event of the season at Indian Wells, where he received a first-round bye.
-He beat Łukasz Kubot in the second round, but then lost in the next round to No. 7 Tomáš Berdych.
-Later in the month, Roddick had better results at the Sony Ericsson Open, where he beat Gilles Müller in the second round.
-That win set up a third-round match with No. 3 Federer, this being the first time they played each other before the quarterfinals of any tournament.
-Roddick defeated Federer for only the third time in his career to reach the fourth round, but then lost to Juan Mónaco from Argentina.
+In March, at Indian Wells, Roddick beat Łukasz Kubot in the second round, but then lost in the next round to Tomáš Berdych.
+Later in the month, at Sony Ericsson Open, Roddick faced No. 3 Federer, this being the first time they played each other before the quarterfinals of any tournament.
+Roddick defeated Federer for only the third time in his career to reach the fourth round, but then lost to Juan Mónaco.
 Roddick then elected not to play in the final three clay-court Masters events leading up to the French Open.
 At French Open, he fell to Nicolas Mahut in the first round in four sets.
 After this, Roddick played at Aegon Championships, where he lost in the second round to Édouard Roger-Vasselin, despite having a match point in the third set.